Center for the Study of Knowledge, Materials, and Materiality (KaMM Center)

 DIGITAL HUMANITIES

-We experiment with digital tools to explore, preserve, and share knowledge, creating interactive archives, maps, and resources for wider audiences.
+We experiment with digital tools to explore, preserve, and share knowledge, creating interactive archives, maps, and resources.

-We study how objects, tools, and materials carry knowledge, revealing the ways people have lived, worked, and made meaning across time.
+We study the tools, practices, and materials of work, offering insights into the ways in which people strove, pursued purpose, and made meaning across time.

 Join Us

 Whether you are an academic in search of sources, a student following a lesser-known thread, or a curious visitor drawn in by an image or a question, you are welcome here.
-Take what you find.
-Challenge it.
-Extend it.
-Share it.
-Translate it.
-Or simply spend time with it.
-If you would like to collaborate with us through internships, or research, do contact us.
-We would love to go on this journey together with you!
+If you would like to collaborate, do contact us.